-Students, student organizations, faculty, staff, and departments commonly post signs on university buildings and inside buildings as a means of informing the university community of events that they are sponsoring or merely of their opinions.
-The university allows this practice within regulations designed to reasonably govern the time, place, and manner for the protection of the students, university property and the appearance of the campus.
+Students, student organizations, faculty, staff and departments commonly post signs in designated locations as a means of informing the university community of events which they are sponsoring.
+The university allows this practice within regulations designed to reasonably govern the time, place and manner for the protection of the students, university property and the appearance of the campus.
 All signs must include the name of the sponsoring student organization, department or person.
-Official signage of The University of Southern Mississippi – building designations, regulatory and traffic control, etc. – is not governed by this policy.
+Official signage of The University of Southern Mississippi, building designations, regulatory and traffic control, directional signage, etc., is not governed by this policy.
 The locations listed below are the only locations where signs may be posted.

 Reason for Policy/Purpose

-This policy is required for the effective communication of university policy regarding signs displayed on all campuses of The University of Southern Mississippi.
+This policy is required for the effective communication of University policy regarding signs displayed on all campuses of The University of Southern Mississippi.

 Who Needs to Know This Policy

-All members of The University of Southern Mississippi community.
+All members, guests and visitors of The University of Southern Mississippi community.

 Website Address for this Policy

 1. Signs that are deemed to be outside the scope of First Amendment protection may be removed.
 That includes signs such as obscenity and speech inciting individuals to unlawful activities.
 State and federal constitutional decisions will be used as guidelines for determination of what speech is protected by the First Amendment.